sarlin-tejada/portfolio-website/README.md

 ## Usage & Collaboration

 This project is public **only to support GitHub Pages hosting** and allow visitors to view the live site.
-It is **not intended for reuse or contributions** at this time.
+It is provided for **view-only access** and is **not intended for reuse or contributions** at this time.

 You're welcome to explore and draw inspiration—just please do not copy or redistribute content or code without permission.

 **Connect with me:** [LinkedIn](https://www.linkedin.com/in/sarlin-tejada) | [Email](mailto:sarlin.tejada@gmail.com)

 ## License
-All rights reserved.
-This project is publicly available for personal review and portfolio evaluation only.
+**All rights reserved.** This project is publicly available for personal review and portfolio evaluation purposes only.
-You may **not** copy, reuse, modify, or distribute any part of this codebase without prior written permission.
+For license details, see the [LICENSE](./LICENSE) file.